VineethChivukula/COF-C02/notes/SnowSQL.md

 ## Downloading files using GET

-- The `GET` command is used to download (unload) files from a Snowflake stage (internal or external) to a local file system.
+- The `GET` command is used to download (unload) files from a Snowflake internal stage to a local file system.
+- It does not work with external stages.
+The tools provided by the cloud storage service should be used to download files.
-- Example:
+- **Example**:
   ```SQL
   GET @%TBL_EMPLOYEE 'file://C:/folder with space/';
   ```